robin-gitrep/Dev-Rep/README.md

 # Dev-Rep
-The repository contains databae scripts to create database/table and source codes Node JS application.
+The repository contains databae scripts to create database/table and source codes to run Node JS application.

 ****Contact Me****